 Jardin Exotique de Monaco

-And, once you finish taking in the plants, you can head to the Musée d’Anthropologie to learn about the prehistoric past of the state.
+In fact, once you finish taking in the plants, head to the Observation Cave where you can admire some pretty unique concretions and learn more about the prehistoric past of Monaco.

 Address: 62 Boulevard du Jardin Exotique, Monaco